firehawkvfx/firehawk/README.md

 vault token lookup
 ```

 - Store the root token and recovery key in an encrypted password manager.
+If you have problems with any steps in vault-init, and you wish to start from scratch, you can use the ./destroy script to start over.
+You may also delete the contents of the S3 bucket storing the vault data for a clean install.

 - Next we can use terraform to configure vault...
 You can use a shell script to aid this: